You are here

 Date last reviewed:

-Vaccines aren't just for kids.
-Keeping up to date with your immunizations as an adult is the best way to protect yourself from certain diseases.
+Keeping up to date with your immunizations as an adult is the best way to protect yourself from certain diseases and helps you stay healthy throughout your life.
 When you get immunized, you help protect others, too.
-Read below to learn what vaccines you might need.

 COVID-19 vaccine

-All adults should get an influenza (flu) vaccine every year.
+It's recommended adults get a flu vaccine every year.
 This vaccine is free for all adults.

-All adults should get a booster dose of the Td (tetanus and diphtheria) vaccine every 10 years.
+A booster dose of the Td (tetanus and diphtheria) vaccine is recommended every 10 years.
 This vaccine is free.

 Pertussis (whooping cough) vaccine

-All adults should get a booster dose of the pertussis vaccine (given as the Tdap vaccine) once in adulthood.
+It's recommended adults get a booster dose of the pertussis vaccine (given as the Tdap vaccine) once in adulthood.
 Most adults will have to buy this vaccine.
 However, it is free for:

 Age